Bootstrap Robust Prescriptive Analytics: Numerical Example

-We would like to investigate to what extent our bootstrap robust formulations prevent against overfitting the training data set $\mf M_{n, t}$.
-Given a budgeted cost $c^{r, \ell}_{n, t}$ and action $z^{r, \ell}_{n, t}$ calibrated to this training data set, we approximate its bootstrap disappointment as stated in Definition \ref{def:bootstrap-robust} using a large number $m=20,000$ of bootstrap resamples.
-In Figure \ref{fig:disappointment-in-sample}, we present this empirical bootstrap disappointment as a function of the number $n$ of training samples for the nominal and robust Nadaraya-Watson and nearest neighbors formulations.
-The nominal Nadaraya-Watson and nearest neighbors formulation corresponds to the case $r=0$.
-Such nominal formulations do not safeguard against over-calibration as they disappoint on random bootstrap data about half the time.
-The dotted lines visualize the upper bounds concerning the bootstrap disappointment of the bootstrap robust Nadaraya-Watson and nearest neighbors formulation given in Theorem \ref{thm:bootstrap-nw} and Theorem \ref{thm:performance:nna}, respectively.
+We first investigate to what extent our bootstrap robust formulations guard against disappointment on both synthetic bootstrap data and actual out-of-sample validation data.
+Given an action $z_{\train[n]}^r$ calibrated to the training data set and its budgeted cost estimate $c_n(z_{\train[n]}^r, D_{\train[n]}, \obs)$, we approximate its bootstrap and out-of-sample validation disappointment as suggested in Equations \eqref{eq:bootstrap-approx} and (\ref{eq:val-disappointment}) using a large number $\abs{B}=\abs{V}=20,000$ of resamples.
+In Figure \ref{fig:disappointment-in-sample}, we present these disappointment probabilities as a function of the number of training samples for the nominal and robust Nadaraya-Watson and nearest neighbors formulations.
+The nominal Nadaraya-Watson of \citet{hannah2010nonparametric,rudin2014big} and the nearest neighbors formulation by \citet{bertsimas2014predictive} corresponds to the cases depicted with $r=0$.
+Such nominal formulations do not safeguard against overfitting as they disappoint on both synthetic bootstrap data and actual out-of-sample data about half the time.
+The dotted lines visualize the upper bounds concerning the bootstrap disappointment of the bootstrap robust Nadaraya-Watson and nearest neighbors formulation given in Corollary \ref{thm:bootstrap-nw} and Theorem \ref{thm:performance:nna}, respectively.
 The guarantee in case of the nearest neighbors formulation is not as tight as its Nadaraya-Watson counterpart mostly due to the use of the union bound in the proof of Theorem \ref{thm:performance:nna}.
-Nevertheless, large deviation theory via \eqref{eq:exponential-tightness} ensures that the empirical bootstrap disappointments and their corresponding theoretical upper bound in either formulation drop to zero at the same exponential rate $r$.
+Nevertheless, large deviation theory via Equation \eqref{eq:exponential-tightness} ensures that the empirical bootstrap disappointments and their corresponding theoretical upper bound in either formulation drop to zero at the same exponential rate $r$.
+Finally, the fact that the disappointment probability on actual out-of-sample data trends down at a similar rate with increasing number of samples as the disappointment on synthetic bootstrap data indicates that bootstrap data is here a sensible proxy to actual out-of-sample data.